AndreasSchaetti/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10395
 ```

 The histogram looks very similar to the one of the original data.
 The median is even exactly the same.
 Only the mean is slightly different.
-This means that imputting missing values only has a small effect on the estimates of the total number of steps per day.
+This means that imputing missing values only has a small effect on the estimates of the total number of steps per day.

 ## Are there differences in activity patterns between weekdays and weekends?